-I don’t understand, if most of us agree that CCSS, APPR, MODULES, and STANDARDIZED TESTING are all having a negative effect on our children, WHY do we proceed?
-If we know we are turning kids off to learning, stifling creativity, and depriving them from authentic teaching, WHY do we continue these practices?
+I don’t understand if most of us agree that CCSS, APPR, MODULES, and STANDARDIZED TESTING are all having a negative effect on our children, WHY do we proceed?
+If we know we are turning kids off to learning, stifling creativity, and depriving them of authentic teaching, WHY do we continue these practices?
 Why haven’t the teachers, administration, and parents joined together and overthrown this?
 We need to jointly obliterate the Common Core.
 Two days ago the Washington Post ran this article entitled: Some states rebrand controversial Common Core education standards…

 In the face of growing opposition to the Common Core State Standards — a set of K-12 educational guidelines adopted by most of the country — officials in a handful of states are worried that the brand is already tainted.
 They’re keeping the standards, but slapping on fresh names they hope will have greater public appeal.